Botanical Name: Senecio radicans

 Height: Trails to 3 ft (90 cm)

-Water: Keep your String of Bananas plant lightly moist during the growing season (spring through fall).
+Water: Water String of Bananas plant thoroughly during the growing season (spring through fall), then allow the top couple inches (5 cm) of the potting mix to dry out before watering again.
 Limit water in winter, watering just enough to prevent the potting medium from drying out.
-Shriveled leaves are a sign that the soil is too dry.
+Shriveled "bananas" are a sign that the soil is too dry.
 Give it a good drink, but take care not to overwater.
 This succulent will not tolerate soggy soil, which can lead to root rot.

-Humidity: Average room (about 40% relative humidity) or lower.
-Dry air won't hurt this succulent.
+Humidity: Average room (about 40% relative humidity) will suit this easy-to-please houseplant.
+And dry air won't hurt it.

 Temperature: Warm spring through fall (70-80°F/21-27°C).
 In winter, cool (55-60°F/13-16°C).
 Want to move String of Bananas outdoors for the warm months?
 It can take the heat, but keep it shaded from the hot midday sun in summer, which will burn its foliage.